umihoshijima/umihoshijima.github.io/_pages/r_ucsb_2019/workshop1_pt1.md

 weight_kg
 ```

-Object names can't start with a number (e.g. `2ndTreatment` is no good but `treatment_2` works).
+> Object names can't start with a number (e.g. `2ndTreatment` is no good but `treatment_2` works).
+Name your variables the "shortest thing that makes sense" since you'll be typing it over and over again!

 In general you don't want to give something a name that's already taken.
 If we make another thing called `weight_kg`, we will "overwrite" the first one with no warning:

 ```
 weight_kg <- 60